-The Do-It-Yourself (DITY) move allows you to be reimbursed by the government for moving your belongings yourself.
-You're eligible if you make a Permanent Change of Station (PCS), Temporary Duty (TDY), or Temporary Additional Duty (TAD) move, or separate, retire and move to or from government quarters under orders.
-Please note: The program is voluntary.
+The Personally Procured Move (also known as the Do-It-Yourself (DITY) move) allows you to be reimbursed by the government for moving your belongings yourself.
+You're eligible if you make a Permanent Change of Station (PCS), Temporary Duty (TDY), or Temporary Additional Duty (TAD) move, or separate, retire, or move to or from government quarters under orders.The program is voluntary.

-Advantages of the DITY Move
+Advantages of the PPM Move

 Step 2.
 Decide on your type of move.
 Will you be doing this all yourself?
 Will you have packers help?
 Will you have a moving company take care of the actual transport?
 Nail down these arrangements as soon as possible.

 Step 4.
 Confirm your insurance coverage.
 Make sure you are up to date on your car and accident insurance.
 If you use a trailer, check your auto insurance policy to make sure you're covered.
-State laws regarding liability for accidents during a DITY move vary, so if you're involved in an accident while performing a DITY move, you should contact the legal office at the military installation nearest the accident site as soon as possible.
+State laws regarding liability for accidents during a PPM move vary, so if you're involved in an accident while performing a PPM move, you should contact the legal office at the military installation nearest the accident site as soon as possible.

 Step 6.
 When your vehicle (whether you own it or are renting) is ready, calculate the total weight of what you are moving.
 You should weigh your vehicle both fully loaded and unloaded.
-This is extremely important, as your DITY payment will be based on this weight ticket.
+This is extremely important, as your PPM payment will be based on this weight ticket.
 To calculate the weight of your shipment, follow this formula:

 Each weight ticket should have the following information:

-the move are not taxable, and will be deducted from the allowance you receive from the move to determine your actual financial profit.
+Step 7.
+Get receipts for all moving expenses.
+All costs associated with the move are not taxable, and will be deducted from the allowance you receive from the move to determine your actual financial profit.
 Only your profit will be taxed, so be sure to keep track of everything to maximize your profit.
 Authorized expenses include: